Thursday, January 26, 2023

 Feat: Brave

-Benefit: The character gains a +4 morale bonus on saving throws vs. fear.
+Benefit: You gain a +4 morale bonus on saving throws against fear effects.

 Feat: A Friendly Sort